 Reds from this area have a richly dark ruby color, structural tannins, gentle aromas and medium acidity.
 The complex flavors include blackberry, plum, vanilla and herbs.

-For white wine enthusiasts, this region creates beautifully acidic Albariño.
+For white wine lovers, this region creates beautifully acidic Albariño.
 A flagship Spanish grape, these wines are the reason the variety is well known throughout the world.

 Albariño has a refreshing profile of nectarine, lime, grapefruit and honeydew with a touch of minerality.
 It pairs with seafood like oysters and fish tacos and will enhance semi-hard and salty cheeses.